comunica/website/pages/docs/1_query/advanced/sparql_property_paths.md

 2. Which movies are from directors who have directed movies with Brad Pitt?
 3. Who are the spouses and children of Whitney Houston?

+## 3. Query for zero or more occurrences of property

 ```
 PREFIX dbpedia: <http://dbpedia.org/resource/>
 PREFIX dbo: <http://dbpedia.org/ontology/>